Debugging Clock

 The external capacitor starts charging through the resistors.
 Current flows, and the voltage across the capacitor rises exponentially, following the RC charging curve.

 As the capacitor charges, the voltage at node b eventually exceeds 1.67V.
-C2’s output goes LOW because the voltage at the inverting input is now higher than that of the non-inverting input.
-However, the state of the latch remains unaffected.
+C2’s output goes LOW because the inverting input’s voltage is higher than the non-inverting input’s.
+The latch’s state remains unaffected.

 2.1 Latch Reset

-The capacitor continues to charge until the voltage at node b surpasses 3.3V.
-At this point, the “reset” input of the latch is activated due to the output of C1 turning HIGH (as the non-inverting input connected to node b is now higher than the inverting input).
-The “not” output of the latch goes HIGH, resulting in the activation of the transistor.
+The capacitor charges until the voltage at node b surpasses 3.3V.
+At this point, the latch’s “reset” input gets activated because C1’s output turns HIGH (as the non-inverting input connected to node b is now higher than the inverting input).
+The latch’s “not” output goes HIGH, which turns ON the transistor.

 2.2 Capacitor Discharging

-With the transistor ON, the capacitor begins to discharge through the discharge pin of the timer, leading to a decrease in voltage at node b.
-As it drops below 1.67V, C2’s output goes HIGH again, setting the latch and turning the transistor OFF.
+With the transistor ON, the capacitor discharges through the timer’s discharge pin, and drops the voltage at node b.
+When it falls below 1.67V, C2’s output goes HIGH again, which sets the latch and turns the transistor OFF.

 Typically, to have flexibility on the clock rate, a variable resistor is added in addition to a resistor between nodes a and b.
-The variable resistor alters the time it takes for the capacitor to charge and discharge, thereby altering the clock rate.
+The variable resistor alters the time it takes for the capacitor to charge and discharge, which changes the clock rate.

-The 1KΩ resistor in series with the variable resistor is there so that in the event that the variable resistor is set to 0Ω, there would still be some resistance between pin 6 and pin 7, otherwise the discharge time would theoretically be zero(The capacitor would immediately discharge every time the voltage at node b hits 3.3V), keeping the timer’s output constantly ON.
+The 1KΩ resistor in series with the variable resistor is there so that in the event that the variable resistor is set to 0Ω, there would still be some resistance between pin 6 and pin 7, otherwise the discharge time would theoretically be zero(The capacitor would immediately discharge every time the voltage at node b hits 3.3V), which would keep the timer’s output constantly ON.

 The charging time for the capacitor exceeds the discharging time, because the capacitor charges through both RA and RB, but only discharges through RB.
 As a result, the duty cycle exceeds 50%, with the exact excess percentage depending on the value of RA(The higher the value of RA, the further above 50% the duty cycle will be, and vice versa.)